 Here are my key take aways from the interview and the nuggets I gleaned on the vision for Community Based Sustainable Tourism and how they make it a realistic goal.

 Ronald was born and raised in Costa Rica.
 He said that he was very fortunate that his parents were adventurous and always traveled for vacations.

 “As a city kid, through tourism, I fell in love with nature.”

 He believes that tourism has preserved many of the beautiful treasures that the country of Costa Rica has because Costa Rica found a way to make money with nature.
 Seeing the growth of nature tourism now affirms that it makes sense.
 The eco tourism trend is growing and it depends on a healthy environment for a sustainable future.

-Ronald said that the Rainforest Alliance found that the main barrier to sustainable tourism is the access to knowledge.
+Ronald said that the Rainforest Alliance found that the main barrier to community based sustainable tourism is the access to knowledge.
 The Rainforest Alliance goal is to bring that knowledge to businesses.
 One of the main benefits that the Rainforest Alliance offers is training with proven practices, consistent guidelines, and recognition for sustainable criteria.

 Having joined the Rainforest Alliance in 1998, Ronald said that it was very hard in the beginning to get people to come to the workshops on sustainability.
 The tour operators, such as Horizontes Nature Tours, were a key part of the success of workshops as they helped get their suppliers to attend the sustainability workshops.